MerveKucukzoroglu/reading-recorder/README.md

             * For the "What data will you be accessing?" question, select Application Data
             * For the "Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?" question, select No, I'm not using them
             * Click Next
-            * Enter a Service Account name, you can call it anything you like - I will call mine "LoveSandwiches" - then click Create
+            * Enter a Service Account name, you can call it anything you like - I will call mine "Reading-Recorder" - then click Create
             * In the Role Dropdown box choose Basic > Editor then press Continue
             * These options can be left blank, click Done
             * On the next page, click on the Service Account that has been created
             * On the next page, click on the Keys tab
             * Click on the Add Key dropdown and select Create New Key
             * Select JSON and then click Create.
 This will trigger the json file with your API credentials in it to download to your machine.
+            * NOTE: all the steps to fill in the form is provided by "Love-Sandwiches, walkthrough project, Code Institute"

         * Go back to side menu: APIs & Services > Library.
         * Search and select 'Google Sheets'.